uhellstr/oracle-rest-db-links/README.md

 If you test to use the URL used in the PL/SQL block above (after changing it to work in your environment) in a webbrowser like Firefox,Safari or Google Chromer that calls ORDS metadata catalog you will see that it will give you a description over the columns and datatypes used in the the object you access.

-## Get help formatting date, number and timestamps
+## Get help formatting date and timestamps

 There's another parameter that might help out with formatting data like number and dates if you get them in incorrect format you can add the parameter p_in_format_datatypes that is a boolean type that by default is set to true.
 This means this is optional only if you want to handle DATE and TIMESTAMP columns by yourself.

 Note: By default JSON will convert all Oracle DATE and TIMESTAMP to UTC.
-For me living in sweden it means that it will show dates incorrectly with -2 hours and for DATES without timepart like '2021-09-06 00:00:00' the DATE instead would be '2021-09-05 22:00:00' if I choosed to set p_in_metaparams => false.
+For me living in Sweden it means that it will show dates incorrectly with -2 hours and for DATES without timepart like '2021-09-06 00:00:00' the DATE would end up as '2021-09-05 22:00:00' if I choosed to set p_in_metaparams => false.

-RGENERATOR package will default DATE formatting to RRRR-MM-DD HH24:MI:SS and RRRR-MM-DD HH24:MI:SS.FXFF3 by default.
+RGENERATOR package will default DATE formatting to RRRR-MM-DD HH24:MI:SS and RRRR-MM-DD HH24:MI:SS.FXFF3.
-If you format you DATE's and TIMESTAMP you have to change the variables
+If you live in a locale with other standards for formatting dates and timestamps you need to change some variables.

+The following variables are hard coded to settings that is complaint with Sweden.

 ```
 lv_dateutcformat varchar2(100) := 'FXRRRR-MM-DD"T"HH24:MI:SS"Z"';